hapax/hapax.github.io/assets/reality.md

 fell to the ground, and why some things floated in the air, thanks to the Greek philosopher Aristotle.
-Aristotle tells us that different objects are made from different elements---earth, water, fire, and air---and different elements are heavier or lighter, and therefore naturally occupy different strata, the ground, the air, and the fiery points slowly revolving on the celestial sphere.
+Aristotle tells us that different objects are made from different elements---earth, water, fire, and air---and different elements are heavier or lighter, and move up or down to find their level, and end up occupying these different strata, from the dirt under your feet to the atmosphere to the fiery points revolving far above us.
 So if you release a helium balloon, it floats up because it's mainly air, and air is light and likes to be high.
 Conversely, if I take a clod of dirt, and let it go, it